Discover the many things to do in Quebec City. Image by S. Greg Panosian from Getty Images Signature via Canva

 Here are our picks for the top 10 things to do in Québec City.

-The area’s natural beauty can be seen at Montmorency Falls Park.
+The area’s natural beauty is evident at Montmorency Falls Park.
 The waterfall is nearly 83 m high, which is 30 m higher than Niagara Falls.
 To get the best view, take the gondola up the mountain and walk across the suspended bridge.

-From there, you can walk down a seamlessly endless collection of stairways.
-Don’t worry though.
-The walk down doesn’t take too long, and you’ll be able to feel the spray of the falls at the bottom.
+From there, you can walk down a seemingly endless collection of stairways.
+Don’t worry, though, the walk down doesn’t take too long, and you’ll be able to feel the spray of the falls at the bottom.

 In the winter, the spray freezes at the base of the waterfall, forming a “sugar loaf” that becomes a popular attraction.